jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/checkBox/checkBox.rst

 Checkbox field in the envelope
 ==============================
 In the envelope Checkbox field looks like regular checkbox.
-It has grey borders by default or red borders if Reuired  attribute was enabled.
+It has grey borders by default or red borders if Required  attribute was enabled.

 .. image:: pic_checkBox/checkBox.png
    :width: 100